-PARK RIVERS ARE DANGEROUS.
-KEEP YOUR DISTANCE!Two people have drowned recently; one of them slipped and fell in by accident.
-The current is more cold, fast, and powerful than it appears.
-Getting out can be almost impossible.
+Park rivers are dangerous.
+Keep your distance!Three people have drowned recently.
+The current is colder, faster, and more powerful than it appears.
+If you slip and fall in, getting out can be almost impossible.
 Please: Stay away from the river.
 Return safely to your family.

-Planning to visit during Memorial Day weekend?
-Record numbers of vehicles are entering these parks, and long lines of cars have extended from entrance stations.
-On a few of the busiest days, cars have waited over an hour to get through.
-Learn how to minimize your wait to enter the park.
+Record numbers of vehicles are entering these parks.
+On a few of the busiest days, cars have waited over an hour at entrance stations.
+Learn how to minimize your wait, and save time by paying your entrance fee online before you get here.

 Because of the extreme elevation range in these parks, weather conditions vary widely between areas.
 In summer, the sequoia groves have comfortable temperatures and the foothills are hot and dry.
 Snow lingers on high-mountain passes well into summer.
 In fall, some areas close or reduce their hours.
 Winter brings snow to sequoia groves and rain to the foothills.
 Be prepared for tire chain requirements.
 Spring is a great time to hike in the foothills and snow begins to melt at higher elevations.